Travel guide

 Does the PuraSim eSIM work all over Europe?

 The eSIM works through the local networks available in Europe.
-In cities and main tourist areas, coverage is excellent (4G/5G).
-In rural or remote areas, as a European regional plan covers all EEA countries, the signal may be more limited.
+In major cities and tourist areas, coverage is excellent (4G/5G).
+In rural or remote areas, the signal may be more limited, even if the regional plan covers all EEA countries.
 We recommend downloading offline maps for those areas.

 Activate your eSIM before you leave and arrive connected from the very first moment.